Charles P. Crane Generating Station: Talen Energy and 2016 sale

 Talen Energy assumed ownership of the plant on June 1, 2015, when the company was established as the combination of Riverstone Holdings, LLC with PPL Corporation's spun off power generation business.
 As a condition of the merger, Talen was required by FERC to sell about 1,300 MW of generation in the PJM region to avoid dominating the market.
 Talen announced on October 23, 2015, that the C.P.
 Crane plant would be sold in early 2016 to an affiliate of Avenue Capital Group as one of its divestitures to fulfill the FERC order.
 The sale was completed on February 16, 2016, at which time the plant began operating as C.P.
 Crane, LLC.

 Closure

 Crane's owners filed a deactivation notice with PJM Interconnection in November 2016.
 The plant was closed on June 1, 2018.
 Although the owners considered retrofitting the plant with natural gas generators, these plans were abandoned in 2022 in favor of demolition.
-The plant was imploded on August 19, 2022.
+The plant was imploded on August 19, 2022, after which its owners proposed a plan to build 285 townhouses on the site of the plant.
+Baltimore County councilmember David Marks, whose district included the plant, proposed turning the area into a park, which began to gain support from other area politicians, including U.S. representative Dutch Ruppersberger and Baltimore County executive Johnny Olszewski.
+In September 2024, the county council unanimously voted to use $10 million in state open space funds to purchase the area with intentions to develop it into a park.